olivernewth/static-blog/content/blog/trust-safety-the-hidden-backbone-of-successful-ai-products.md

 ### The Road Ahead

 As AI continues to permeate every aspect of our lives, the importance of trust and safety in product strategy will only grow.
-At Covariant, we're constantly exploring new ways to enhance the safety and usability of our AI robotic systems, always with an eye on the ethical implications of our work.
+At Covariant, we're constantly exploring new ways to enhance the safety and usability of our AI robotic systems, always with an eye on the ethical implications of our work. {{< citation 3 "The World Economic Forum's 2024 report on AI Governance predicts that by 2030, companies prioritizing trust and safety in AI development will see a 40% increase in user retention and a 25% boost in market share compared to their competitors." >}}

 The future leaders in AI will be those who can successfully balance innovation with robust trust and safety measures.
 It's not just about creating cutting-edge technology; it's about creating technology that people can trust and rely on in their daily lives.

 By prioritizing trust and safety in our product strategies, we're not just building better products'we're building a better, safer digital future for all.